nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="commandBox"></a>
 ### 4.1 Command Box
 ChopChop does your bidding by listening to your commands — the `Command Box` is where you type your textual commands.
-After typing your commands, press <kbd>enter</kbd> to execute the command.
+After typing your commands, press <kbd>enter</kbd> to input the command.

 To learn about the commands you can perform, check out our [command summary](#commandSummary) for a quick overview or our [commands](#commands) for a detailed walkthrough.
+If you have yet to check out ChopChop's [tab completion](#TabCompletion) section, do drop by to learn this handy feature!

+<a name="commandOutput"></a>
+### 4.2 Command Output
+ChopChop will always display textual responses to the commands you input.

 <div style="text-align: center; padding-bottom: 2em">